Omid-SH/Slide05/README.md

 # Slide05_MobileProgramming

-Some examples for mobile programming course (Android and iOS)
+Some examples for mobile programming course (Android(Java) and Swift)